 Avi Loeb will discuss the search for extraterrestrial life on Friday, Nov.
 1, when he visits Penn State Behrend as part of the college’s 2019-20 Speaker Series.
 His talk, which is presented in partnership with the Jefferson Educational Society and its Global Summit Lecture Series, begins at 7:30 p.m. in McGarvey Commons, in the college’s Reed Union Building.

-Sullivan will read excerpts from her short story collection “Blue Talk and Love” on Thursday, April 13, when the 2016-17 edition of the Creative Writers Reading Series returns to Penn State Behrend.
-Her 6 p.m. reading and the reception preceding it are free and open to the public.
-Both events will be held in the Larry and Kathryn Smith Chapel.
+Clare Beams will read stories from her collection “We Show What We Have Learned” on Thursday, Oct.
+24, when the Creative Writers Reading Series returns to Penn State Behrend.
+Her 6 p.m. reading and the reception that will precede it are free and open to the public.
+Both events will be held in the Metzgar Center lobby.

 Guests are invited to visit the Yahn Planetarium at Penn State Behrend on Saturday, Oct.
 19, for “Eerie Legends and Lore: The Dark Side of Erie’s History.”
 The one-hour, narrated show will include several stories about Erie’s haunting legends complete with photos and synchronized audio.

 Darren Williams will discuss why rocks from space sometimes fall from the sky on Thursday, Oct.
 17, when Open House Night in Astronomy returns to Penn State Behrend.
 His presentation, “Cosmic Calamity: Threat Of Asteroid and Comet Impacts on Earth,” will begin at 7:30 p.m. in room 101 of the Otto Behrend Science Building.